vliegenthart/coner_pdf_analyser/README.md

   - Description: Iterates over publication names in `data/xhtml_enriched/` folder and creates array of all term highlight objects (containing content, position and metadata information) for every term occurrence for every facet in selected publications.
 Outputs all concatenated highlights in `highlight/term-highlights.js`.
 Also outputs the list of viewer papers in `highlight/papers-list.js`.
   - Example script execution: `python generate_pdf_term_highlights_file.py tse_ner`

-- Copy `highlight/term-highlights.js` and `highlight/papers-list.js` files to CIV's `src/highlights/` folder.
+- Copy `highlight/term-highlights.js` and `highlight/papers-list.js` files to CIDV's `src/highlights/` folder.

 ## Contributing
 Please feel free to contribute to the project by forking or creating a custom branch with a pull request.
 You can contact me on with any question, suggestions or other inquiries.